 18. Not understanding the tax implications of your divorce settlement before it is final.

 Not paying attention to taxes before you’re divorced is one of the biggest divorce mistakes you can make.
 You don’t have to be a CPA.
-But, if you don’t understand some basic tax principles, you may find that the amount of money you actually get in your divorce settlement is dramatically different form the amount of money that you thought you would be getting.
+But, if you don’t understand some basic tax principles, you may find that the amount of money you actually get in your divorce settlement is dramatically different from the amount of money that you thought you would be getting.
 Before you agree to any divorce settlement, run the numbers by an accountant or your divorce financial planner.
 That will reduce the risk that you will be surprised later.

 19. Hiding money.

-Yes, this one is controversial.
+Yes, this one is counterintuitive.
 If you hide money and you don’t get caught, then hiding money (essentially stealing from your spouse) seems like a good idea.
-The problem is, if you do get caught (and most people do), you will usually end up paying way more money than what you would have paid if you had been honest in the first place.
+The problem is, if you DO get caught (and most people do), you will usually end up paying way more money than what you would have paid if you had been honest in the first place.
 Plus, whether you believe it or not, karma happens.
 You may get away with stealing money now.
 But, some day, some way, what you do will come back to you.

-20. Not making sure your parenting schedule works BEFORE you enter it in court.
+21. Not making sure your parenting schedule works BEFORE you enter it in court.

 A lot of things that look good on paper turn out to be a nightmare in real life.
 Until you have lived with a parenting schedule for a while, it is hard to judge whether it works for your kids or not.
 You may find that your kids don’t function well with the schedule you and your spouse set up.
 Or, you may discover that exchanging the kids during the height of rush hour traffic makes everyone’s life miserable.
-The best way to make a parenting schedule is to set it up, start living with it, change it as necessary and THEN put it into your final divorce judgment.
+The best way to make a parenting schedule is to set it up, start living with it, change it as necessary, and THEN put it into your final divorce judgment.

-21. Assuming that you can change your divorce judgment later.
+BONUS MISTAKE: Assuming that you can change your divorce judgment later.

 Many people include terms in their divorce judgment that they don’t really agree with because they assume that they can just change those terms later.
 That’s not always true!
 While the portions of your divorce judgment that pertain to your kids may be modifiable, the financial parts of your judgment may not be.
 Plus, changing your divorce judgment will require you to go back to court.
 It will cost you time and money.
 There is also no guarantee that the judge will allow you to make the change that you want.
 The bottom line is that you shouldn’t put anything in your divorce judgment unless you expect it to be there forever.